-In item 14, the given was: "5 times together of 6 and 4 multiplied by g is equivalent to 50."
+In item 14, the given is: "5 times together of 6 and 4 multiplied by g is equivalent to 50."
 The expected answer is 5(6+4)g=50.
 Eight of the respondents answered 5(6).4(g)+50.
-Moreover, six among the respondents answered (5x+6)(4g) and another six answered (5x+6+4)g=50.
-This suggests that the respondents were not able to comprehend the problem, since incorrect operations and incomplete values are evident on their answers.
+Moreover six among the respondents answered (5x+6)(4g) and another six answered (5x+6+4)g=50.
+This suggests that the respondents were not able to comprehend the problem since incorrect operations and incomplete values are evident on their answers.
 This was consistent with Braselton and Decker's (1994) findings that students' ability to read and comprehend the mathematics text is necessary before they can apply mathematical skills.
 They concluded that reading in a mathematics class is a complex mixture of words, numbers, letters, symbols and sometimes graphics.

-In item 20, the given was, "8 divides total of 3 times f and six equals restricted meanings where new vocabulary is associated with the exact context in which it is learnt and not the more general concept.
-On the other hand, two of the respondents answered $\frac{3(f)+6=3}{8}$ which is almost

-3."
-In this item, the correct answer is $\frac{3(f)+6}{8}=3$.
-Seven of the respondents answered 8:(3.f)+6=3, another seven answered 8:3f(6)=3.
+In item 20, the given was, "8 divides total of 3 times f and six equals 3."
+In this item, the correct answer is $\frac{3f+6}{8}$ =3.
+Seven of the respondents answered $8\div(3.f)+6=3$, another seven answered $8\div3f(6)=3$.
 In these answers, the difficulty incurred was lack of vocabulary.
 The respondents equated the word "divides" to "divided by" which are completely opposite in meaning.
 As a result, the divisor was misplaced and became the dividend.

-This study supports that of Dale and Cuevas (1987) as well as reports by correct.
+This study supports that of Dale and Cuevas (1987) as well as reports by Latu (2004), wherein the confusion in meanings of words is evidence of restricted meanings where new vocabulary is associated with the exact context in which it is learnt and not the more general concept.
+On the other hand, two of the respondents answered $\frac{3(f)+6=3}{8}$ which is almost correct.
 However, they have placed the equal sign on the dividend which is supposed to be placed on a separate area next to the dividend and divisor.
 This means that they understood the problem, only that they were careless on the placement of the answer.
 The result of the study is parallel to the study of Dela Cruz (2014) as he stressed that the students were able to translate the word problem into its mathematical expression, but they missed out an operation, added new value or wrote a different value.

-Analysis of the results reveal that students have difficulties in translating worded problems into mathematical expressions and these can be classified into 5 categories: lack of comprehension, lack of vocabulary, incorrect use of operation, interchanging of values and carelessness.
+Results in the analysis reveal that students have difficulties in translating worded problems into mathematical expressions and these can be classified into 5 categories: lack of comprehension, lack of vocabulary, incorrect use of operation, interchanging of values and carelessness.

-Latu (2004), wherein the confusion in meanings of words is evidence of